richy-rich1/richy-rich1/README.md

 ## About Me
 🎓 Data professional with a passion for **data analysis**, **visualization**, **machine learning**, and **ETL pipelines**.
 📊 Graduate of the **Rutgers Data Bootcamp**, with hands-on experience in building scalable data solutions.
 🚀 Always excited to collaborate on innovative projects and explore new technologies, including **OpenAI** tools and frameworks.
+💡 Currently diving deep into **Spark** and **Java**, spending hours honing my skills to build a strong foundation for success in the tech industry.

 ---

 ## 🛠️ Technical Skills
-- **Programming:** Python, JavaScript, SQL
+- **Programming:** Python, JavaScript, SQL, Java
-- **Libraries/Frameworks:** Pandas, NumPy, Matplotlib, Flask, Django
+- **Libraries/Frameworks:** Pandas, NumPy, Matplotlib, Flask, Django, Spark
 - **Machine Learning & AI:** Scikit-learn, OpenAI APIs, TensorFlow (basics)
 - **Databases:** PostgreSQL, MongoDB, SQLite
+- **Data Visualization:** Tableau, Power BI, Plotly
-- **Other Tools:** Tableau, Excel (advanced), Git/GitHub, Jupyter Notebook
+- **Other Tools:** Excel (advanced), Git/GitHub, Jupyter Notebook

 ---